 I don’t book in advance because I don’t really even know where I’m going in advance.
 I go with the flow.
 If I get a suggestion from a local or another traveler about some cool spot they’ve been too, I’m likely to go there on a whim.
 I’d often go to a town or city and use Hostelworld or Google Maps to find a hostel and see if they have any available beds.

 I find myself not couch surfing as much as I used to.
 It’s still a great alternative to a Hostel but I really prefer to have the freedom to come and go as I please like 24 hostel offers (most of them are).
 When I’m with a host, I feel somewhat restricted because I don’t want to be disrespectful when I’m coming back maybe late at night when the host is asleep.

 I often use HostelWorld to find deals in hostels but also use as a reference when I’m looking for last minute places to stay.
-As mentioned, I like to go in location and find a place to stay in myself.
+As mentioned, I like to go to a location and find a place to stay in myself.
 HostelWorld is pretty good at finding spots but it’s not always accurate and keeping track of which places have available rooms or beds.